 FGG Says

-If the ambitious plans come to life, Birmingham City’s proposed stadium could mark a defining moment in the club’s modern history.
+While Meis was ultimately not chosen, Birmingham City's ambitious plans for their proposed new stadium could mark a defining moment in the club’s modern history.
 Beyond football, it signals a bold shift towards transforming the city into a multi-sport and entertainment hub capable of attracting global attention.